MicrosoftDocs/azure-media-services/media-services/latest/stream-live-tutorial-with-api.md

 ## Create and manage live events and live outputs

-After you have the stream flowing into the live event, you can begin the streaming event by creating an asset, live output, and streaming locator.
+After the live stream from the on-premises encoder is streaming to the live event, you can begin the live event by creating an asset, live output, and streaming locator.
 This will archive the stream and make it available to viewers through the streaming endpoint.

 The next section will walk through the creation of the asset and the live output.

 ### Create an asset**

 Create an asset for the live output to use.
-In our analogy, this will be the "tape" that we record the live video signal onto.
-Viewers will be able to see the contents live or on demand from this virtual tape.

 <!-- REPACE SAMPLE CODE: Use region name “CreateAsset” -->

 [!code-csharp[Main](~/../media-services-v3-dotnet/Live/LiveEventWithDVR/Program.cs#CreateAsset)]

-**Create a live output**
+### Create a live output

 Live outputs start when they're created and stop when they're deleted.
-When you delete the live output, you're not deleting the underlying asset or content in the asset.
-Think of it as ejecting the "tape."
-The asset with the recording will last as long as you like.
-When it's ejected (meaning, when the live output is deleted), it will be available for on-demand viewing immediately.
+When you delete the live output, you're not deleting the output asset or content in the asset.
+The asset with the recording will be available for on-demand streaming as long as it exists and there is a streaming locator associated with it.

 <!-- REPACE SAMPLE CODE: Use region name “CreateLiveOutput” -->